 I couldn’t help it.
 I saw all the colorful Easter candies and knew what had to be done!
-I love Easter Table Decorating Ideas, even though I never host Easter dinner.
-But who can resist a cute and easy Easter Table centerpiece?
+I love Easter decorating ideas and can’t resist a cute and easy Easter Table centerpiece.

-Maybe it’s the spring fever taking over, but I couldn’t resist the spring colors which are always a great start for Easter Table Decorating Ideas.
-Reminds me of my Colored Rice Easter Table I did a couple of years ago.
+Maybe it’s the spring fever taking over, but I couldn’t walk away from all the candy in spring colors which are always a great start for Easter Table Decorating Ideas.
+It reminds me of my Colored Rice Easter Table I did a couple of years ago.

 Easter Table Decorating Ideas